NupurKul05/Deep-Learning-Final-Project/EDA.md

 *    (Plot the distribution of features.)
 * Q5.
 How can you add, remove or change features to get more out of the data? [thumb rule: more data = good]
 *    (Feature Engineering.
 This also includes converting categorical to numerical data.)
-* Feature Contribution:- It is a way to figure out how much each feature influences the model.
+* 1. Feature Contribution:- It is a way to figure out how much each feature influences the model.
+* 2. relationship between variables and correlation between features.
+* 3. matplotlib and seaborn libraries.
+* 4. Histograms (Seaborn version of histogram is density plot, sns.distplot) and Scatter Plots.
+Histogram for seeing the distribution of a particular variable, Scatter plot for seeing relationships *  between 2 or more variables.
+* 5. Heatmap (in seaborn lib) provides us with a numerical value of the correlation between each variable.